 If your modification is illegal, then you are at risk of being issued a significant fine, or your vehicle being de-registered or even impounded by the police or the transport department.

-You could also receive a defect notice if your vehicle is found to be defective.
-This will require the owner of the vehicle to have it repaired to make it safe to drive.
+You could also receive a defect notice from your state or territory transport department or police if your vehicle is found to be defective (e.g. it does not meet roadworthiness requirements and registration standards such as bald tires or being too low to the ground).
+This would require you as the owner of the vehicle to have it repaired to make it safe and legal to drive.

-Depending on what state or territory you live in, you may need to seek official approval before performing certain complex modifications.
+Depending on what state or territory you live in, you may need to seek official approval before performing certain complex modifications, such as an engine upgrade, gearbox and rear axle changes and steering and brake replacements.
 In addition, if you are a young driver with a provisional or probationary licence, you may not be permitted to drive cars that have received certain performance modifications.

-Check with your local transport department for more details.
+Check with your local transport department for more details on legal and illegal modifications:

-What car modifications are generally covered by insurers?
+What car modifications are generally allowed by insurers?

-Minor modifications that insurers will typically cover include:
+Minor modifications that insurers will typically let you make to your car include:

 - Bicycle racks